A New Day.

 We are blessed to live in Sedgwick County!
 From our neighborhood churches and schools to our incredible companies that literally change the world, there is no better place to live and raise a family.
 However, we can and must do better.
 We need leadership willing to listen and work with our partners in the community to bring more jobs to our region.
 We need leaders dedicated to keeping our taxes low and our quality of life high.
 I have the experience and the proven track record to make that happen.
 With your help we will make Sedgwick County a leader in the 21st century.

 Michael O'Donnell is a 4th generation resident of Wichita.
-Michael and his family have been dedicated to our community for over 50 years attending schools and Grace Baptist Church where his father has been the Senior Pastor since 1984.
+Michael and his family have been dedicated to our community for over 50 years attending schools and Grace Baptist Church where his father was the Senior Pastor since 1984.

-Michael was elected to the Wichita City Council in April 2011 and now serves as a Kansas State Senator since 2013.
+Michael was elected to the Wichita City Council in April 2011, the Kansas State Senate in 2012, and the Sedgwick County Commission in 2016.
 He continues to be a voice of fiscal responsibility for all Wichitans.

-Michael is a graduate of Friends University with a degree in political science and currently serves as the Chairman of Sedgwick County Young Republicans.
+Michael is a graduate of Friends University with a degree in political science.

 While Commissioner Tim Norton has voted to raise property taxes, and just last year was the deciding vote to stop a property tax decrease, property taxes continue to burden homeowners in Sedgwick County.